zsrlibrary/studyrooms/README.md

 - The app does not require or manage user accounts.
 For user authentication, we use an LDAP connection.
 - All layout and presentation changes can be managed in plain CSS.
 - In 2014, we updated the application with a compact responsive retrofit.
 - Reservation interactions are handled via plain JavaScript.
-(It was written before any frameworks or libraries were as popular - and reliable - as they became.)
+(It was written before any frameworks or libraries were as popular—and reliable—as they became.)
 - Beyond a few updates, it has not seen—nor required—any consequential maintenance.